Queens Medical Malpractice Attorney

 Some states place limits on how much an injured patient may recover from a medical malpractice lawsuit.
 Sometimes, the court reduces the plaintiff’s awarded damages by the amount of compensation he or she receives from other sources, such as insurance payouts.
 Additionally, if a patient dies from medical malpractice, survival and wrongful death statutes (which vary among states) limit compensation for surviving loved ones.
 Survival statutes typically limit the plaintiffs to collecting compensation for damages that took place between the event in question and the victim’s death, while wrongful death statutes compensate them for the deceased’s lost future income.

-Experienced Medical Malpractice Attorney
+Contact Our Experienced Medical Malpractice Lawyer